 As with any area of law, there are many pitfalls to be avoided, and there are a few loopholes for you to take advantage of.
 For instance, did you know that if you were deployed to a war zone, and get hurt off the battlefield, you are eligible to file a DBA claim?
 That’s right – in those circumstances, you don’t have to be physically working at the time of your injury.

 Additionally, if you file a DBA claim and your employer does not provide DBA coverage, the burden of proof is automatically lifted from your shoulders!
 This means that you no longer need to prove your case, instead it becomes the responsibility of your employer to disprove your claim.

 Hidden dangers and invisible lifelines such as these are why it is always in your best interest to hire an attorney.
-At Montagna Klein Camden our DBA attorneys will fight aggressively for your case and your rights.
+At Montagna Law our DBA attorneys will fight aggressively for your case and your rights.
 Contact us today for a free consultation.

 In the meantime, check out our tips for filing a Defense Base Act claim:

 This goes double for serious injuries.
 Immediately after you’ve sustained your injury, contact your employer and make a report.
 If you meet in person, it is a good idea to also send an email or other message documenting the injury.
 Save this message and any responses, as you may need it to prove that you reported the accident.

 This step is particularly important if you were overseas at the time of your injury.
 It will undoubtedly be difficult, if not impossible, to locate and contact those witnesses after you’ve returned to the United States.
 Ask around, talk to people, and make a list of all potential witnesses and contact information.